 This degree is part of the library and information science program, housed in the School of Information Science & Learning Technologies (SISLT).
 The program is fully accredited by the American Library Association (ALA).
 Emphases are available in E-Learning Information Professional (ELIP) and Archival Studies.

-For students admitted in fall 2014 and later, the program consists of 39 credit hours, including 18 credits of required courses.
+The program consists of 39 credit hours, including 18 credits of required courses.
 Each student completes a practicum (two to three credits).
 Elective courses are selected in consultation with faculty advisers.

 - Must include 15 credit hours of 9000-level courses